 To say in passing 'Mary Hail'.

-There are also two 14th century consecration crosses, on the eastern responds of each nave aracdes.
+There are also two 14th-century consecration crosses, on the eastern responds of each nave arcades.

 About Cowlinge, St Margaret of Antioch Church

 Location: Cowlinge is on minor roads north of the A143

 Photo Credit: David Ross and Britain Express